geospaitial-lab/aviary/docs/how_to_guides/cli/how_to_register_your_own_component.md

 Make sure to read the [How to implement your own component] guide first.

+Using custom components in aviary’s CLI requires a few more steps.<br>
+After implementing the protocol, you need to implement a config class and a `from_config` class method, so that components can be created from a configuration.
-After implementing your own component, you can register it as a plugin with its registration decorator.
+The component is then registered as a plugin using its registration decorator.
-This allows aviary to discover your component at runtime.
+This allows aviary to discover your component at runtime when using the CLI.

 [How to implement your own component]: ../../how_to_guides/api/how_to_implement_your_own_component.md